Nonprofit Hospital That Sued Poor Patients Just Freed Thousands From Debt

 The pay increase signaled that Methodist took the issue seriously, Curtis says.
 "The inclusion of wages means someone has realized not just the symptom of the problem but the core root of the problem.
 This is a clearly promising start," she says.

 It's unclear whether Methodist will resume suing patients for unpaid bills.
-And the hospital has not said how many additional "case satisfied notices" it could file.
+And the hospital has not said how many additional case-satisfied notices it could file.
 Plaintiffs cannot refile lawsuits after the case has been marked satisfied.

-One of the defendants featured in the investigation was a Methodist housekeeper, who asked that her name not be used for fear that the hospital would fire her for talking to a reporter.
+One of the defendants featured in the investigation was a housekeeper at Methodist, who asked that her name not be used for fear that the hospital would fire her for talking to a reporter.

 In 2017, Methodist sued her for the cost of hospital stays to treat chronic abdominal pain she experienced before the hospital hired her.
 She owed about $23,000, including around $5,800 in attorney's fees.